WJMcCartney/Advent-of-code/README.md

-# Test-Repository
+# Advent of code
-figuring out how github works
+figuring out how github works abd doin the advent of code